lbryio/lbry-sdk/INSTALL.md

 pip install --editable .
 ```

-This will update `lbrynet-daemon` and other executables.
+This will install `lbrynet-daemon` in such a way that the changes you make to the code will be used as soon as you restart the daemon.

+Happy hacking!